-Render makes it easy to add a custom domain to your Ghost site, with free and fully managed SSL.
+Render makes it easy to add a custom domain to your Ghost site, with free and fully managed TLS certificates.
 Follow the Render custom domains guide to add a domain to your site.

 After adding and verifying your domain on Render, make sure to add the following environment variable to your Ghost service on Render.
 You can do this under the Environment tab.

 urlshould be set to the primary domain for your site.
 If your custom domain is set up to redirect

 See Running Ghost with config env variables for more information.